varun93/monopoly/README.md

 templates for rendering templates.
 static has all static assets js, css and images.

+adjudicator.py:
+Consist of the actual implementation of the Adjudicator.
+The game is started by invoking the method:

+runGame(player1, player2)

+This method accepts 2 Agents and runs the game.
+Over the course of the run, it determines which Agent is the winner.

 testcase_x.py:

 All files of this format represent test cases that can be independently run to simulate individual flows of the Adjudicator.
 The testcases may be run over a single game turn or over multiple turns.